-Appropriations are established by the adoption of the budget, and are recorded at the program line-item level, and constitute a limitation on expenditures (and encumbrances) that may be incurred.
+Appropriations established by the adoption of the budget are recorded at the program line-item level, and constitute a limitation on expenditures (and encumbrances) that may be incurred.
 Appropriations lapse at the end of the fiscal year unless expended or encumbered.
 Encumbrances will lapse if not expended in the subsequent year.
-Appropriations authorized for the current year are increased by the planned use of specific reserves, and budget amendments approved by the Board of Education as a result of selected new revenue sources not included in the original budget (when permitted by law).
+Appropriations authorized for the current year are increased by the planned use of specific reserves, and budget amendments approved by the

+Board of Education as a result of selected new revenue sources not included in the original budget (when permitted by law).
 These supplemental appropriations may occur subject to legal restrictions, if the Board approves them because of a need that exists which was not determined at the time the budget was adopted.
 The following supplemental appropriations occurred during the year:

-Various general and instructional expenditures funded by donations Additional appropriation of Employee Benefit Accrued Liability Reserve Voter approved Proposition 2 on May 15, 2018, transfer to capital for various improvements from the Capital Reserve
+Various general and instructional expenditures funded by donations Voter approved Proposition 2 on May 21, 2019, transfer to capital \$ 131,740 projects fund for various improvements from the capital reserve 1,800,000 Total \$ 1,931.740

-Total \$ 1,819,324